Elsbeth Juda: The Ambassador

 Hans and Elsbeth Juda originally opened a London satellite office for the Dutch trade magazine International Textiles.
-After 1940, however, when Amsterdam came under control of the Germany army, the magazine proved too difficult to continue.
-In March 1946 the Judas changed the name of the publication to The Ambassador and changed its focus to British industry, trade and exports.
-The magazine was influential from its inception and encouraged by the British Government, who helped by ensuring a continual supply of paper during the war.
-Indeed, The Ambassador, The British Export Magazine became the voice of British manufacturing for export when the nation's trade was struggling to emerge after 1945.
+However, after 1940 when Amsterdam came under control of the Germany army, the magazine proved too difficult to continue.
+In March 1946, the couple changed the name of the publication to The Ambassador and also changed its focus to British industry, trade and exports.
+The Ambassador became the voice of British manufacturing for export when the nation's trade was struggling to emerge after 1945.
 It was published monthly in four languages (English, German, French and Portuguese), had subscribers in over ninety countries, and a circulation of 23,000 copies.

-Juda's husband, Hans, coined the official motto "Export or Die" for The Ambassador.
+Hans Juda coined The Ambassador's official motto: "Export or Die".
 Later, as the magazine became an essential marketing and press journal for a Britain desperate to reestablish itself as a global exporter in the post-war era, the phrase would become a mantra for the national manufacturing industry.
-Throughout their work during the 1940s, 1950s and 1960s, Juda and her husband became two of the United Kingdom's greatest champions for export, constantly promoting every facet of British manufacturing, culture and the arts and, in the process, coming into close contact with a host of distinguished artists, writers, designers and photographers.
+Throughout their work during the 1940s, 1950s and 1960s, Juda and her husband promoted every facet of British manufacturing, culture and the arts and, in the process, coming into close contact with a host of artists, writers, designers and photographers.
 The critic Robert Melville described Ambassador as "the most daring and enterprising trade journal ever conceived...no other magazine...has so consistently and brilliantly demonstrated the relevance of works of art to the problems of industrial design."

 Juda's shoots for The Ambassador combined elements of fashion, modernism and trade.
-Her series of photos of the famed British model Barbara Goalen modeling Scottish textiles among the heavy machinery of working textile factory are especially representative of her unique visual aesthetics.
+Her series of photos of the famed British model Barbara Goalen modelling Scottish textiles among the heavy machinery of working textile factory are especially representative of her unique visual aesthetics.
 Together they built a considerable art collection from the many artists that they came in contact with at The Ambassador.
 It is a much wider circle of friends, however, which would allow Jay to capture every facet of a reemerging post-war Britain through the lens of her camera.
 The magazine was bought by Thomson Publications in 1961 and continued to be published until 1972.

+Juda used locations to provide unexpected theatrical backdrops to her work and partook in the new age of jet travel.
+She was sent to worldwide destinations on assignments for The Ambassador Magazine.

 Painting and collage

-Following the death of her husband in 1975, Juda returned to her early interest in painting and in the late 1980s took a small studio in Fulham Road, London where she painted and evolved her work in collage.
+Following the death of her husband in 1975, Juda returned to her early interest in painting, and in the late 1980s took a small studio on Fulham Road, London where she painted and evolved her work in collage.
 She produced several series of collage works based on her love of the paintings of Henri Matisse and around her fascination with the self-portraits of Rembrandt.
 An exhibition of her collage works, "Elsbeth Juda: 90 x Rembrandt" was held at England & Co gallery, London in 1994, with the catalogue featuring an introduction by Bryan Robertson.